omerome83/omerome83/README.md

 - 🎥 Enjoying media in my man cave.
 - 🐟 Taking care of my aquarium

-💬 If anything above caught your attention, feel free to ask me @ romel.williams@gmail.com.
+💬 If anything above caught your attention, feel free to ask me.